markhj/cpp-collision-detection/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
 [![Documentation Status](https://readthedocs.org/projects/cpp-collision-detection/badge/?version=latest)](https://cpp-collision-detection.readthedocs.io/en/latest/?badge=latest)

-This library provides a number of tools for **collision detection** in 2D and 3D spaces.
+This library provides a number of tools for **collision detection**.
 It's a source library, which means it compiles together with your client project.

-# Features 🌿
+# 🌿 Features
+Current features:
 -   Easy integration with graphics, physics and game engines
 -   Convex collision shapes
 -   Layers and masks
 -   World partitioning
 -   Detection strategy

-# Upcoming features 📆
+# 📆 Upcoming features
+Features coming in the near (or distant) future:

 -   3D support
 -   Concave collision shapes
 -   Refine architecture decisions

-# Requirements 🚦
+# 🚦 Requirements
+To use this library you need:

 -   C++ 20 or higher
 -   CMake 3.2 or higher
 -   GLM (OpenGL Math Library) discoverable via CMake's ``find_package``

-# Documentation 📚
+# 📚 Documentation
 Find instructions on how to install and use the library at:

 https://cpp-collision-detection.readthedocs.io/en/latest/